 In this case, a straightforward buy-sell agreement would address each of these concerns and have the directives in place to execute the predetermined strategy.

-A business that loses an owner due to a death, disability or retirement must be able to continue day to day operations efficiently and effectively in order to survive and prosper.
+A business that loses an owner due to a death, disability, or retirement must be able to continue day to day operations efficiently and effectively to survive and prosper.

 Most successful business owners have extensive experience and developed specialized talents that are crucial to the business.
-These individuals have also developed trustworthy relationships with employees, vendors and most of all clients.
-Somehow, these relationships must been cultivated and sustained.
+These individuals have also developed trustworthy relationships with employees, vendors, and, most of all, clients.
+Somehow, these relationships must be cultivated and sustained.

-Effective business succession planning outlines management strategy including identifying those within the organization that are capable of managing the business as well as potential external sources of management/ownership.
+Effective business succession planning outlines management strategy, including identifying those within the organization that is capable of managing the business as well as potential external sources of management/ownership.

-Prior to drawing up any formal agreement or purchasing any financial product, the first step in business succession planning is to gather all of the information needed to assess the situation from a financial perspective as well as a “people” perspective.
-This requires some serious “soul searching” on the part of the business owner(s) and will require some tough decision making on a number of issues.
+Before drawing up any formal agreement or purchasing any financial product, the first step in business succession planning is to gather all of the information needed to assess the situation from a financial perspective as well as a “people” perspective.
+Uncovering unified goals require some serious “soul searching” on the part of the business owner(s) and will take some sound decision making.

 Before any formal planning can begin, every business owner must address many questions.
-Some of the more important include:
+Some of the more prominent include: